-Management performs a desktop valuation of the Company's property as to determine that the carrying amount of the property does not differ materially from what would be determined using the fair value at the end of the reporting date.
+Management engaged an independent valuer to perform a desktop valuation of the Company's property as to determine that the carrying amount of the property does not differ materially from what would be determined using the fair value at the end of the reporting date.
+Based on the desktop valuation via comparison approach performed by the independent valuer, Colliers International Consultancy & Valuation (Singapore) Pte Ltd in March 2023, has determined that the estimated market value of the property is not differ materially from its carrying amount as at 31 March 2023.